mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - Some internal undocumented `apiRef` methods and properties were removed.

   If you don't use undocumented properties - you can skip the list below.
-  Otherwise, please check the list and [let us know](https://github.com/mui/mui-x/issues/new/choose) if there's something missing in the `apiRef`.
+  Otherwise, please check the list and [open an issue](https://github.com/mui/mui-x/issues/new/choose) if there's something missing in the `apiRef`.

     <details>
     <summary markdown="span">List of removed undocumented methods and properties</summary>